aaryaupadhya12/Z-heal/README.md

 For example:

-Zone C slowed to about 745ms while its health checks were still passing.
+> Zone C slowed to about 745ms while its health checks were still passing.
 The system moved half of its traffic to the other zones, which were responding normally.
 The transfer cost ₹0.0005.

 The numbers come directly from our measurements.
 Bedrock only turns those measurements into readable sentences.

 CloudWatch can show that cross zone traffic increased, but it does not explain why the routing system chose to spend that money or what the decision achieved.

 The dashboard also has a chat box that is limited to the user's metrics.
-A user can ask questions such as:

-Why is Zone C slow?

-and get an explanation using the same measured data.
+A user can ask questions such as "Why is Zone C slow?" and get an explanation using the same measured data.

-aws/README.md contains the complete deployment and demo sequence.
+`aws/README.md` contains the complete deployment and demo sequence.

+---

-What we learned
+## What we learned

-Free capacity alone was not enough.
+**Free capacity alone was not enough.**

 A broken zone becomes slow and therefore looks less busy.
 A policy based only on free capacity can actually send more traffic into the broken zone.

 Using free capacity together with recent p99 fixed this.

-Shadow mode helped catch integration problems.

-The router ran in shadow mode for two days, calculating the action without actually applying it.
-This let us debug the rest of the system before allowing the policy to control traffic.
+**The router was in shadow mode for two days without us noticing.**

+Shadow mode lets the rule act and only logs what the policy would have done.
+So the policy computed the correct action every minute and discarded it.
+Cross zone bytes stayed at zero and nothing errored.
+We assumed the routing logic was broken and debugged everything downstream of it first.

+**The policy loader checked shape but not identity.**

+A 216 state placeholder file containing random numbers passed every validation, because 216 matched its own table length.
+The router would have served decisions from noise without any error.
+It now refuses any file that is not 45 states.

-Change detection needs a stable comparison window.
+**Change detection needs a stable comparison window.**

 When every training iteration used a different random window, the detector produced 43 false alarms before a failure was injected.
 Keeping the window fixed removed those false alarms.

+---

-Limitations
+## Limitations

 There are several limitations to the current evaluation.

-The evaluation uses one dataset and one region.
+- The evaluation uses one dataset and one region.
 The AWS deployment demonstrates that the policy works as real software, but it is not a production scale test.
-The AWS workload is generated and the failure is manually controlled.
+- The AWS workload is generated and the failure is manually controlled.
-Half of the training iterations included a brownout, so the policy was trained on the same type of condition used during evaluation.
+- Half of the training iterations included a brownout, so the policy was trained on the same type of condition used during evaluation.
-CAPACITY is currently a declared backend constant rather than a measured service rate.
+- `CAPACITY` is currently a declared backend constant rather than a measured service rate.
 Latency is measured, while utilisation is nominal.
-The cost numbers are tiny at demo scale.
+- The cost numbers are tiny at demo scale.
 The measurement pipeline is end to end, but the traffic volume is not production scale.
-The latency model uses a single server queue approximation with p99 estimated as 4.6 × mean.
+- The latency model uses a single server queue approximation with p99 estimated as 4.6 × mean.
-Overload occurs in roughly 3% of minutes in the dataset, so routing decisions only matter during a small part of the workload.
+- Overload occurs in roughly 3% of minutes in the dataset, so routing decisions only matter during a small part of the workload.

+---

-Prior work
+## Prior work

-The reinforcement learning harness in Harness/ existed before the hackathon.
+The reinforcement learning harness in `Harness/` existed before the hackathon.
 It was originally built as a learning exercise around FrozenLake and Taxi v3 and is included as a dependency for the training code.

 The work completed during the event includes:

-Routing environment
+- Routing environment
-State encoding and reward
+- State encoding and reward
-Envoy baseline port
+- Envoy baseline port
-AWS deployment
+- AWS deployment
-Live router state encoder and spill logic Observability and guardrail system
+- Live router state encoder and spill logic
+- Observability and guardrail system
-Watcher
+- Watcher
-Dashboard
+- Dashboard

 AI coding tools used: Claude and GitHub Copilot.
 Usage is attributed per commit.

+---

-Credits
+## Credits

-Dataset: Huawei Public Cloud Trace 2025, CC BY 4.0, Serverless Cold Starts and Where to Find Them, EuroSys 2025
+**Dataset:** Huawei Public Cloud Trace 2025, CC BY 4.0, *Serverless Cold Starts and Where to Find Them*, EuroSys 2025

-Baseline: Python port of Envoy zone aware routing, envoyproxy/envoy v1.28.0, Apache 2.0
+**Baseline:** Python port of Envoy zone aware routing, `envoyproxy/envoy` v1.28.0, Apache 2.0

-Feature under study: Amazon ECS Service Connect zone aware routing
+**Feature under study:** Amazon ECS Service Connect zone aware routing

+---

-Team
+## Team

-Aarya Upadhya
+**Aarya Upadhya**
 RL environment and policy, Envoy port, router state encoder and spill logic, CloudWatch metrics, watcher and Bedrock/SES path

-Anshull M Udyavar
+**Anshull M Udyavar**
 Dashboard, AWS infrastructure and deployment, CloudWatch dashboard and guardrail wiring, load generation